Last Updated on December 20, 2022

 - Consider joining an organized tour if this is your first time sandboarding or if you are in a foreign location with very tall dunes or difficult types of terrain (e.g. if you are volcanoboarding).

 - If you have the option to, you can use a sand buggy or quad to climb on top of the dune.
-Otherwise, you’ll have to hike on foot.
+Otherwise, you’ll have to hike on foot and climb back the dune after each ride.

 - Leave your belongings somewhere safe – including phone and wallet – and don’t wear anything that you care about.
 Anything that you have on yourself when dune surfing will end up lost or covered in sand!